rjsf-team/react-jsonschema-form/README.md

 ### Alternative widgets

 JSONSchema is limited for describing how a given data type should be rendered as an input component, that's why this lib introduces the concept of *UI schema*.
-A UI schema is basically an object literal describing which UI widget should be used to render a certain field
+A UI schema is basically an object literal describing which UI widget should be used to render a certain field.

 Example: